ZachBeta/slopcore_yaj_rpg/README_GAME_BOARD.md

 Cards are displayed with:
 - Border and card name
 - Card type and subtype (if applicable)
-- ASCII art based on card type
+- ASCII art based on card type or specific card
 - Key stats (cost, memory usage, strength)
+- Flavor text and mechanics (when viewed in detail)

 ### Server Display